Steel's Programme: Evidential Framework, the Core and Ultimate-L: Introduction

 \textbf{(Ontological) Pluralism}.
 There are many, \textit{alternative} universes of set theory (there is a set-theoretic \textit{multiverse}).\footnote{This viewpoint is most prominently represented by \cite{hamkins2012}.}

-But some pluralists would rather commit themselves to semantic pluralism, that is, to the view that the \textit{truth-value} of all set-theoretic statements undecidable from the $\mathsf{ZFC}$ axioms is indeterminate (neither true nor false).
+But note that some pluralists would just commit themselves to semantic pluralism, that is, to the view that the \textit{truth-value} of all set-theoretic statements undecidable from the $\mathsf{ZFC}$ axioms is indeterminate (neither true nor false).
 The opposite camp is represented by:

 \textbf{(Ontological) Non-Pluralism}.
 There is just \textit{one} universe of set theory.\footnote{For arguments against set-theoretic pluralism, see \cite{martin2001} and \cite{koellnerxxx}; for the potential skeptic consequences of multiversism, see \cite{button-walsh2018}, pp. 206-213, and \cite{barton2016}.}